beatrixcendana/BrightWaste-App/README.md

 Working on it

 <!-- # Introduce BrightWaste - Courier Hacks 2022
-## A Sustainable Marketplace Website that can give people options either to sell it directly to the shop or to upcycle the discarded items and sell it for a better price
+## A Sustainable Marketplace Website that can give people options either to sell the used items directly to the shop or to upcycle the discarded items and sell it for a better price

 ## Teammates